 11 October 2019 - Reading time: 5 Minutes

 The clock is still ticking on the UK’s exit from the European Union and we’re still in the dark about the terms of its departure or what impact Brexit will have on employment both in the UK and the 27 remaining EU member states.
-With the British Prime Minister Boris Johnson fighting to take the UK out of the EU – with or without a deal and faced with this level of uncertainty, HR and payroll teams need to stay up to date with their HR Brexit planning and be ready for all scenarios.
+With or without a deal and faced with this level of uncertainty, HR and payroll teams need to stay up to date with their HR Brexit planning and be ready for all scenarios.

 HR teams must first make sure they have a clear overview of their company’s workforce.
 This clarity is currently missing in many companies, according to a recent survey by SD Worx, a leading global HR and payroll services provider, and 3Gem, a global research company.
 The survey of 1,000 HR and payroll professionals from seven European countries found that over a quarter (27.5%) of respondents do not know how many British employees they have working in the EU.
 A slightly smaller proportion (25.9%) do not know how many EU employees they have working in the UK.